adelpro/MERN-auth-roles-boilerplate/README.md

 ✓ .env file configuration

-✓ Image upload with Multer (comming)
+✓ Profile image upload with Multer (delete old image and replace it with the new image),

 ✓ Cross-origin resource sharing (CORS)